 - Slow growth and development in children

-Some serious complications of the condition include intestinal blockages, fissures, fistulas, and strictures.
-A fissure is a tear in the lining of the anus, a fistula is an abnormal channel in the digestive tract caused by inflammation, and a stricture is a narrowing of the intestine.
+Some serious complications of Crohn’s disease include intestinal blockages, fissures, fistulas, and strictures.
+A fissure is a tear in the lining of the anus, a fistula is an abnormal channel in the digestive tract caused by inflammation, and a stricture is narrowing of the intestine.

 Some of the most common signs that prompt people to contact a healthcare professional include:

 - Blood in your stool